99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

     - ECS container credentials
     - instance profile credentials (EC2 instances)
-      For ex: the AWS SDK for Java will find credentials stored in environment variables (where its allowed) before it checks for instance provide credentials (where its not allowd) and will allow access to extra S3 buckets.
+      For ex: the AWS SDK for Java will find credentials stored in environment variables (where its allowed) before it checks for instance provide credentials (where its not allowed) and will allow access to extra S3 buckets.

 Access keys are generated with the AWS console, users manage their keys and are secret like passwords.
-connecting programmatically to AWS resources: Access key ID + Secret access key!!
-ON-PREMISE TO AWS -> in order to use the AWS SDK for your application, you have to create your credentials file first at ~/.aws/credentials for Linux servers
+connecting programmatically to AWS resources: Access key ID + Secret access key ON-PREMISE TO AWS -> in order to use the AWS SDK for your application, you have to create your credentials file first at ~/.aws/credentials for Linux servers
 or at C:\Users\USER_NAME\.aws\credentials for Windows users and then save your access keys.